Introduction to Stats Homework

 ..and this output:

-The full output from Stats Homework includes 29 different sample statistics and a nice scatter plot.
+The full output from Stats Homework includes 29 different sample statistics and a scatter plot.
 In addition to the correlation coefficient and significance levels, the student is provided with all of the preliminary statistics that were used in the computation of the correlation coefficient.
 Thus, if their hand-written work does not match the computer output, they have all the information that they need to track down their errors.
 In addition, the output helps the student to verify the critical value of r that they had to look up in a statistical table, and reinforces important concepts being learned in class such as one-tailed vs. two-tailed testing, confidence intervals, and the importance of graphically plotting one’s data.

 Shouldn’t students be expected to learn professional statistical packages?

-Certainly — students should learn how to use a professional statistics package such as SPSS® as they move from their early methods and statistics classes to conducting supervised and independent research with their faculty advisors.
+Certainly — students should learn how to use a professional statistics package such as SPSS® as they move from their early methods and statistics classes to conducting supervised and independent research with their faculty advisers.
 That is why I designed Stats Homework to be very similar to SPSS in its data manager, and in many of its menus and user dialogs.
 Using Stats Homework in their early statistics classes should help students learn to use a professional statistics package later.
 Where features and function in Stats Homework differ from those of a professional packages, these differences result in a highly consistent and simple program that students can easily master in their first statistics class.
 They can then move on to a big professional statistics package later without much difficulty.

 The goal is statistical education.